Gloucestershire Militia: Monmouth's Rebellion

-After the Treaty of Utrecht in 1713 the militia was allowed to dwindle, though there was a flurry of activity in Gloucestershire at the time of the Jacobite rising of 1715.
+After the Treaty of Utrecht in 1713 the militia was allowed to dwindle.
+Nathaniel Wade, who had served as a major under Monmouth at Sedgemoor, commanded the Bristol Militia against the riotous coal miners of Kingswood in 1714, and there was a flurry of activity in Gloucestershire at the time of the Jacobite rising of 1715.
 Apparently, Gloucestershire organised a new battalion in 1750, with its headquarters at Bristol.